-The CQC has restricted admission to a care home under police investigation following two deaths.
+The CQC has restricted admission to a care home that was under police investigation following two deaths.

 Elizabeth House in Hadleigh, Essex, which is operated by Runwood Homes, was rated Inadequate by the CQC following an inspection in July and August.